Estimate Time6 min

 Compounding

-Compound interest is when interest earns interest of its own.
+Compound returns are when returns earn returns of their own.
 This may help your money to work for you and may make it easier to reach your financial goals.
 Please note, compounding does not ensure a profit or protect against loss in declining markets.

 While your employer chooses which investment options are available in your 401(a) plan, it’s up to you to make sure that your contributions are invested in a position for potential growth over time.